Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 1. "Cauldron cooking is complicated"

-This is the first and most common mental barrier.
+This is the first and most frequent mental barrier.

-In reality, cauldron cooking is one of the most intuitive cooking methods there is.
+In reality, cauldron cooking is one of the most intuitive forms of cooking there is.

-It doesn't rely on extreme precision, but on observation and common sense.
+It is not based on extreme precision, but on observation and common sense.

 • observe